preloader

 • Runner: ASYNC API SCHEMA for validating against the AsyncAPI specification of the API.

-Whilst Test Endpoint and Schema Registry may be secured with custom TLS certificates or username/password, we skipped this from this guide for seek of simplicity but Microcks is handling this through Secrets or additional registryUsername and registryCredentialsSource parameters .
+Whilst the Test Endpoint and Schema Registry may be secured with custom TLS certificates or username/password, we skipped this from this guide for simplicity, but Microcks is handling this through Secrets or additional registryUsername and registryCredentialsSource parameters.

 image

-• user-signedup.avsc is correct and matches the one that is referenced into the AsyncAPI specification,
+• user-signedup.avsc is correct and matches the one that is referenced in the AsyncAPI specification,

 • user-signedup-bad.avsc represented an evolution and does not match the one from the AsyncAPI specification.

-Well let see now if we tweak a little bit the avro-with-registry-producer.js script… Open it in your favorite editor to put comments on lines 48 and 56 and to remove comments on lines 45 and 55.
-Relaunch it and relaunch a new test…
+Well, let’s see if we can tweak the avro-with-registry-producer.js script a bit.
+Open it in your favorite editor, add comments on lines 48 and 56, and remove comments on lines 45 and 55.
+Relaunch it and relaunch a new test.

 image

-🎉 We can see that there’s now a failure and that’s perfect!
+🎉 We can see that there’s now a failure, and that’s perfect!
 What does that mean?
-It means that when your application is using a different and incompatible schema from the one in the AsyncAPI contract, Microcks raises an error and spot the breaking change!
-The fullName required property was expected as stated in the AsyncAPI file but cannot be found in incoming message… thus your tested application producing message is sending garbage indeed 😉
+It means that when your application is using a different and incompatible schema from the one in the AsyncAPI contract, Microcks raises an error and spots the breaking change!
+The fullName required property was expected as stated in the AsyncAPI file, but cannot be found inthe incoming message… thus your tested application producing message is sending garbage indeed 😉

 Without Schema Registry